Assignment 8 - Bond Graphs#

 The damper (or dashpot) is governed by the law: \(F_d = k_d v\).

-Use the block diagram you made together with the information given above and the word bond graph to show that the system equations for the steering mechanism can be written as
+1. Show that the system equations for the steering mechanism can be written as

 (159)#\[\begin{split}L_a \frac{di_a}{dt} &= -R_a i_a - K_t \omega_1 + u_a \\ J \dot{\omega}_m &= K_T i_a - k_s \Delta \theta \\ \dot{\Delta \theta} &= \frac{1}{r} v - \omega_1 \\ \dot{x} &= v \\ m \dot{v} &= - kx - dv + \frac1{r} k_s \Delta \theta\end{split}\]

-Problem 2 - Two rotating shafts#
+Problem 2 (optional) - Two rotating shafts#

 ../_images/two_rotating_masses.png